 We have since conducted many meetings and informal sessions to hear more from our community, trying to reach residents of all ages, businesses and visitors to ensure we are being truly representative, including a Public Neighbourhood Planning Housing Forum on the 11th October 2014 at the Throgmorton hall.
 Having worked hard to ensure we had heard the views of as many people as possible we drafted aims and objectives which we tested at a Public Open Day on Saturday 15th November 2014, we were glad that there was broad support for all areas and strong support for many.

 Our Plan was virtually complete at the same time as the East Devon District Council Local Plan was undergoing its Inspection during 2015/16.
 It was important that our plan policies were in line with the most current Local Plan so the Dunkeswell Neighbourhood Plan was purposefully paused awaiting the outcome of the Government Inspectors report.
 Once the Local Plan was finalised we resumed, made changes as were necessary and then underwent a full reconsultation to ensure our outcomes were still valid and aspirations unchanged.
-This process completed in early 2017 and we have now submitted our draft to EDDC to pass to the Government Inspector, we await the outcome in order that our plan may be subject to a referendum where more than 50% of parishioners who vote must be in favour of the plan in order for it to be adopted.
+This process completed in early 2017 and we submitted our draft to EDDC to pass to the Government Inspector.
+Your plan was amended in line with the Inspectors comments and was subject to a referendum where we needed more than 50% of parishioners who voted to be in favour of the plan in order for it to be adopted.
+At our referendum held on 19th October 2017 89% of those who voted were in favour of the plan.

 Below are the documents and evidence of our consultation, we are more than happy for any other parish who is undergoing this process to use this resource, borrow wording and templates, or ideas.